 Vibration Frequency Factors

-More and more manufacturers and end users use vibrational analysis to monitor the operation of their equipment to detect the onset of component failure.
+More and more manufacturers and end-users use vibrational analysis to monitor the operation of their equipment to detect the onset of component failure.
 The primary suspects are bearings and gears, two components that are subjected to the highest stresses in operation.
 However, other machine components subjected to cyclic stresses can also deteriorate and eventually fail.
 There is often a window of opportunity between deterioration and complete failure when the machine component will announce its condition by an increased level of vibration or noise.
 An increase in vibration level can affect the quality of the product produced, but the greatest value of vibrational monitoring is the early warning of an impending failure.
 This allows plant operators to schedule a convenient shutdown time and maintenance workers to efficiently plan the removal and replacement procedure.
 Another advantage of having foreknowledge of impending component failure is to be able to remove the component before total failure thus preventing pieces of the failed component from getting into and damaging other components.

 A bearing, like a gear or other machine component, can predictably generate an impulse whose frequency is directly related to the input RPM of the machine.
 When the spectrum of a vibration monitoring indicates a higher than normal amplitude at a certain frequency, the analysis proceeds to match this frequency with the machine component that could produce this frequency, thus identifying the cause and eliminating other components from consideration.

 Each typical bearing has four major components, and if damaged, can produce an impulse at different frequencies proportional to the operating RPM of the bearing.
-These bearing components are: cage, outer race, inner race and rolling elements.
+These bearing components are the cage, outer race, inner race, and rolling elements.
 American can supply, for every bearing that we make, Fundamental Frequency Factors for each of the four components.
-When multiplied by the RPM of the bearing, each factor would indicate the expected frequency or harmonic that would be picked up by vibrational analysis.
+When multiplied by the RPM of the bearing, each factor would indicate the expected frequency or harmonics that would be picked up by vibrational analysis.
 This assumes a defect can occur on each bearing component, which might be the beginning of a fatigue spall, denting damage from the piece of another component, or some other type of wear or damage.
 The four Fundamental Frequency Factors are:

 - Fouter race